Skip to Main Content

 Do I need to register at the CDPH HIE Gateway?

-For information on how to register, please refer to the California Public Health Electronic Reporting Capacity Matrix
+If you intend to submit public health data to a state program, please refer to the California Public Health Electronic Reporting Capacity Matrix

 I can't log in.
 The user name and password I chose do not work.